Skip to content

 Maturity Model

-The full five-level maturity model — with dimension tables, assessment criteria, prerequisites, and failure modes for each level — lives in the Practitioner Guide.
+The full five-level maturity model (dimension tables, assessment criteria, prerequisites, and failure modes for each level) lives in the Practitioner Guide.
 Both guides share this model so practitioners and leaders use a common vocabulary.

-Critical reminder: A team’s effective level is set by its least-adopted member in a critical-path role — see the Maturity Assessment in the Practitioner Guide for the full rationale.
+Critical reminder: A team’s effective level is set by its least-adopted member in a critical-path role — see the Maturity Model in the Practitioner Guide for the full rationale.

 Use the maturity level to calibrate the Adoption Roadmap phases and to set KPI targets in the Measurement section below.